Asbjoedt/CLISC/README.md

 Command Line Interface Spreadsheet Count, Convert & Compare

 ## Program behavior
+**Count
-* Count Excel spreadsheets in directory by file format
+* Count number of spreadsheets in directory by file format/extension
+* Output results in a CSV log

+**Convert
 * Convert XLS, XLT, XLAM, XLSB, XLTX, XLSM, XLTM to XLSX (OOXML Transitional conformance)
 * Output all conversions in a new directory with new subdirectories named n+1
 * Rename all conversions n+1.xlsx
+* Output results in a CSV log

+**Compare
-* Compare the results to log workbook and checksum differences between input and output file formats
+* Compare the spreadsheets to log workbook and checksum differences between input and output file formats
-* Output log in CSV
+* Output results in a CSV

-## How to execute
+## How to use
 In the terminal navigate (cd) to directory of CLISC.exe

 To execute the program input CLISC.exe [YourArgument]